Student loans for undergraduate courses

 If you are studying an undergraduate course, you may be able to take out a loan for your tuition fees and living costs.

-If you have Home or EU fee status, you can apply for a loan from the UK government to cover your tuition fees for studies commencing in 2019 or 2020.
+If you have Home UK fees status, you can apply for a loan from the UK government to cover your tuition fees for studies commencing in 2021.
 You may also be able to apply for a separate Maintenance Loan to cover your living costs while studying.

 Use the government's student finance calculator to estimate your student loans.

 Tuition Fee Loans

-If you are starting your first undergraduate course and have Home or EU fee status, you can apply for a Tuition Fee Loan from the UK government for studies commencing in 2019 or 2020.
+If you are starting your first undergraduate course and have Home UK fee status, you can apply for a Tuition Fee Loan from the UK government for studies commencing in 2021.
 The loan covers your tuition fees in full, so you won't have to pay any tuition costs up front.

 You can apply for the loan for full-time and part-time courses whatever your household income.